jautschbach/mathematica-notebooks/cubefile-plot-2D-slices/README.md

     plane = "3-atoms";
     vertices = {2, 6, 7};

-"Atom 7" was added manually, where indicated in te notebook, as a dummy position to be able to specify a plane perpendicular to the molecular plane.
+"Atom 7" was added manually, where indicated in the notebook, as a dummy position to be able to specify a plane perpendicular to the molecular plane.

 The image in file contours-cc-pi-above-xy-plane.png was created from c1-c2-pi-bond.cube with settings